Thanyanit-J/GenshinGachaSimulator/README.md

 # GenshinGachaSimulator
-Simulate gacha pull in Genshin Impact.
-(Working in Progress)
+Simulate multiple gacha pull in Genshin Impact to proof the probability.

-Soft pity haven't taken into account yet.
+The Gacha is for Character Event banner and Standard banner only.
+I don't know the soft pity for Weapon banner.